woltapp/summer2021-internship/README.md

 Otherwise you can freely decide everything, from the layout to image sizes.

 Instead of real images we are using a technology known as BlurHash.
-This algorithm for representing images with small char strings was created by Wolt's iOS engineer Dag Ågren in 2017.
+This algorithm for representing images with a few dozen chars was created by Wolt's iOS engineer Dag Ågren in 2017.
 You can use [react-blurhash](https://github.com/woltapp/react-blurhash) or [Blurhash TypeScript](https://github.com/woltapp/blurhash/tree/master/TypeScript) library when rendering these values (..if you want to save some development time 😉).
 Blurhash values in the *discovery_page.json* were generated from 480x270 (16:9) images.

 The image below is **just an example** of what the output could look like.
 In this version each carousel has max.
 3 restaurants visible at once.